Reewr/promise-phantom/docs/phantom.md

 All functions that are part of PhantomJS' API include the documentation from their webpage.
 Comments outside of the PhantomJS docs will include a *Developer Note*-tag.
 In addition, all functions that can be found in the API also have links to the respective pages.
+All functions are listed in alphabetical order

 The full PhantomJS documentation for the Phantom object can be found [here](http://phantomjs.org/api/phantom/)